sudo-michael/ACPG/README.md

 ## How to run code?

 ### Tabular Gridorld Environment
 We consider two gridworld environments, Cliff World and Frozen Lake, to test the actor-critic algorithms.
-In all experiments, the environment can be given as input to the running file.
+In all experiments, the environment can be given as input to the running file using `--env` argument.
-All the files associated with gridworld environments are in * Folder **GridWorld_ModelBased**
+All the files associated with gridworld environments are in `GridWorld` folder.
+Also, whether the critic samples from the environment or use the known MDP as ground-truth can be set using `--sampling` argument.

 #### Direct Functional Representation
-Here, we assume that model (transition and reward) of environment is known.

 `Direct_TabularNPG_LFATD.py` and `Direct_TabularACPG_LFAACPG.py` contains the code for running TD algorithm, and our lagorithm for direct representation.
 Similarlay, `Softmax_TabularsMDPO_LFATD.py` and `Softmax_TabularACPG_LFAACPG.py` contains the code for softmax representation.